open-wc/open-wc/packages/es-dev-server/README.md

 <details>
   <summary>Read more</summary>

-A response transformer is a function which receives the original response and returns an optionally modified response.
-This transformation happens before any other built-in transformations such as node resolve, babel or compatibility.
+A response transformer is a function that receives the original response and returns an optionally modified response.
+This transformation happens before any other built-in transformations such as node resolve, babel, or compatibility.
 You can register multiple transformers, they are called in order.

 The functions can be sync or async, see the full signature below: